 You will find the two best free Instagram management, post scheduling, and analytics tools out there between the two of them.

 If you are a content creator or a business Instagram Insights is the bare minimum that you should use to track the performance of your posts and the engagement of your followers.
 Since it is within the Instagram application, the visualizations are not optimal, but Instagram Insights offers most of what you can extract from the Instagram API.

 There is no reason to pay for analytics before you have established your brand.
 Among the free tools I recommend, this one is as free as it gets.
 Instead, pay with the time you spend on the app.

 5. Photoshop Express, Lightroom Mobile, Snapseed

 Well, this one is obvious, coming from a photographer.
 After all, Instagram was a platform with a primary focus on photography.
 While all three are great photo editing apps, I think the easiest to use is Snapseed.
 I use all three, but that's mostly because I have an Adobe Creative Cloud subscription.
 I think Snapseed is more than good enough for mobile photography.

 6. Engagement Rate calculators

 Engagement rate is among the most important things you need to keep track of for your account.
-A higher than average engagement rate, depending on the number of followers you have is very attractive to brands.
+Depending on the number of followers, a higher than average engagement rate is desirable to brands.
 On the other hand, a lower engagement rate indicates that you have ghost followers, fake followers, or just that your content is not attractive enough for your audience.
 So it's important to keep track of how you are doing.
 Have a look at these two free Instagram engagement rate tools, which seem to be the most accurate.